Key takeaways

 Current capabilities and roadmap

-AI Accountant excels at cash, receivables, and payables dashboards, powered by robust pipelines, see data pipelines from books to dashboards.
-The platform is extending to full revenue recognition dashboards, partnering for deep Ind AS logic where needed, while remaining the integration and data quality backbone.
+The platform now includes native five step mapping, GSTIN normalisation, and Power BI exports for MRR and ARR (2026 update).
+It is extending to full revenue recognition dashboards, partnering for deep Ind AS logic where needed, while remaining the integration and data quality backbone.

 Common risks and pitfalls to avoid

-- Missing contract modifications and variable consideration updates, build change tracking into process from day one.
+- Missing contract modifications and variable consideration updates.
+Build change tracking into process from day one.

-- Mixing billed and recognised views, label dashboards clearly and reconcile rigorously.
+- Mixing billed and recognised views.
+Label dashboards clearly and reconcile rigorously.

-- Overreliance on uncontrolled spreadsheets, add maker checker workflows and version history immediately, even for interim solutions.
+- Overreliance on uncontrolled spreadsheets.
+Add maker checker workflows and version history immediately, even for interim solutions.

 Step by step implementation roadmap

-Phase 1, discovery
+Phase 1: discovery

-- Map contract types and billing models, document current Ind AS 115 policies and gaps, assess data quality.
+- Map contract types and billing models.
+Document current Ind AS 115 policies and gaps.
+Assess data quality.

-Phase 2, data preparation
+Phase 2: data preparation

-- Use AI Accountant ingestion for Zoho Books or Tally, clean master data for customers, products, and contracts, define mapping rules from invoice lines to performance obligations.
+- Use AI Accountant ingestion for Tally.
+Clean master data for customers, products, and contracts.

-Phase 3, schedule design
+Phase 3: schedule design

-- Choose recognition methods for each obligation type, configure SSP allocation and variable consideration, set exception handling for unusual contracts.
+- Choose recognition methods for each obligation type.

-Phase 4, dashboard build
+Phase 4: dashboard build

-- Start with the most critical views, deferred waterfalls, milestone status, subscription analytics, include reconciliation and exception reports from day one.
+- Start with the most critical views: deferred waterfalls, milestone status, subscription analytics.

-Phase 5, controls and go live
+Phase 5: controls and go live

-- Implement maker checker and approvals, run parallel periods to resolve variances, go live with close monitoring and scheduled reviews.
+- Go live with close monitoring and scheduled reviews.

 Taking the next step

-Share anonymised samples for realistic estimates, get a demo of AI Accountant ingestion and mapping with your data, agree scope, integrations, and timeline.
+Share anonymised samples for realistic estimates.
+Get a demo of AI Accountant ingestion and mapping with your data.
+Agree scope, integrations, and timeline.

 The path to compliance and operational visibility is practical and achievable, with the right dashboard and data engine.